alexanderlin96/Neurobatch/README.md

 All functional connectivity files downloaded successfully
 ````
 Setting the `-a 5` will download 5 files concurrently.
 Setting the `-f` downloads only functional Connectivity files.
-Setting the `-o output/` will put all files under the a folder in the directory of the script named "output"
+Setting the `-o output/` will put all files under the a folder in the directory of the script named "output".
+Setting `-w 2 6` tells each download to wait anywhere from 2 to 6 seconds before downloading the file